CopernicaMarketingSoftware/Documentation/Yothalot/cpp-input.md

 Where `"/path/to/inputFile.log"` is the input file you want to read from.

 ## Method name()
-The member name() returns the full name of the input file.
+The member name() returns the full name of the input file as a std::string.
 ```cpp
 /**
  * Retrieve the full name of the input file